jacobkers/papylio_kers/docs/examples/sequence_alignment.rst

 In short, these are the steps for sequence alignment:

 #.
 Copy everything from the sequence_analysis folder to the folder with your sequencing data (not on a network location)
 #.
-Unzip the fastq file and rename it to Read1
-#.
 Adjust the sequences in the reference file
 #.
 Open a Linux terminal
 #.
 Navigate to the folder with your sequencing data